 Who should attend

-The majority of students, clients, and patients with social learning challenges have difficulty developing the organizational skills needed to manage increasingly complex expectations of life in upper elementary, middle, and high school and into their adult years.
-Our organizational abilities emerge from executive functions that are expected to develop with minimal instruction.
+Many individuals with social learning differences and/or challenges have hurdles and speedbumps when it comes to developing the organizational skills needed to manage increasingly complex demands in upper elementary, middle, high school, and beyond.
+Our organizational abilities emerge from executive functions that develop with minimal instruction.
 In this two-part series, we explore key executive functioning skills and practical strategies to help individuals track and tackle homework and other deadline-based responsibilities.

-In this first course in this two-part series, we begin by exploring what we, the interventionists, do on a daily basis to better understand some of the many moving parts required for getting things done.
-We then explore why individuals who have neurologically based challenges in developing executive functions run into roadblocks that limit their success and overwhelm their emotional self-regulation system.
+In this first course of this two-part series, we start by asking educators and parents to think about their own lives and how they actually get things done, even though there are endless moving parts.
+We then explore how those with neurologically based differences in executive functions often run into roadblocks that may overwhelm their emotional self-regulation system.
 In Part 1 we explore concepts including, but not limited to:

-- how top-down versus bottom-up thinking impacts organizational abilities
+- Examining top-down versus bottom-up thinking impacts organizational abilities

-- the importance of using our imagination to guide our success
+- Exploring the importance of using one’s imagination

-- the scope and sequence of organizational tasks: differentiating static organizational from dynamic organizational skills
+- Exploring the scope and sequence of organizational tasks: differentiating static organizational from dynamic organizational skills

-- the power of metacognitive thinking and strategies to guide our progress
+- Uncovering the power of metacognitive thinking and strategies

-- how future planning is key to goal-oriented thinking
+- Examining how future planning is one key to goal-oriented thinking

-- four key elements for getting ourselves organized when knowing and planning what needs to be done
+- Using four key elements for knowing and planning what needs to be done

-In Part 2, we cover nine other steps toward helping students learn to increase their organizational competencies beginning with the exploration of student motivation: how to encourage its formation and why managing time and priorities across a variety of homework assignments can feel overwhelming—even for the most intellectually sharp individuals.
+In Part 2, we cover nine other steps toward helping students learn to increase their organizational competencies beginning with the exploration of student motivation: how to encourage its formation and why managing time and priorities across a variety of homework assignments can feel overwhelming—even for those who are considered “gifted.”
 Please see the Executive Functions – Part 2 description to learn more.

 This course has been enthusiastically received by interventionists (parents, counselors, mainstream and special education teachers, administrators, psychologists, speech-language pathologists, occupational therapists, and others).
-As with most Social Thinking® courses, hands-on activities help attendees relate their own experiences to the challenges discussed.
-We go beyond a general description of the issues, guiding attendees to actively explore key concepts and elucidating the pivotal role parents and professionals play in teaching these concepts.
+As with most of our courses, hands-on activities help attendees relate their own experiences to the content.

-While this course was designed to support individuals with social learning challenges, the cutting-edge information provided is relevant for all populations—mainstream teachers love this conference day!
+While this course was designed to support individuals with social learning differences and/or challenges, the information provided is relevant for everyone.

 Who Should Attend

-The Social Thinking Methodology is used by a wide variety of professionals; including speech-language pathologists, special and general education teachers, social workers, counselors, clinical and school psychologists, occupational therapists, behavior specialists, and school administrators to name a few.
-It’s also used by family members and caregivers across settings.
+Components of the Social Thinking Methodology are used by a wide variety of professionals; including speech-language pathologists, special and general education teachers, social workers, counselors, clinical and school psychologists, occupational therapists, behavior specialists, and school administrators, to name a few.
+Both family members and caregivers find the information relevant.

 About this Series